dzitkowskik/StockPredictionRNN/README.md

 # Data

 To use this program one has to acquire data first.
 We need file `openbookultraAA_N20130403_1_of_1` from NYSE.
-It can be downloaded from [NYSE DATA](ftp://ftp.nyxdata.com/Historical%20Data%20Samples/TAQ%20NYSE%20OpenBook/) Unzip it and copy to folder `src/nyse-rnn`
+It can be downloaded from `ftp://ftp.nyxdata.com/Historical%20Data%20Samples/TAQ%20NYSE%20OpenBook/` using FTP.
+Unzip it and copy to folder `src/nyse-rnn`.

 # Installation and usage